Arts Tax: 503-865-4278

 Business Taxes: 503-823-5157

 111 SW Columbia St, Suite 600, Portland, OR 97201

-As a tax collection and regulatory agency, the Revenue Bureau has a responsibility to be transparent and accountable to the public.
-Audits and reports concerning the Bureau and its operations can be found below.
+As a tax collection and regulatory agency, the Revenue Division has a responsibility to be transparent and accountable to the public.
+Audits and reports concerning the Division and its operations can be found below.

 A County audit found business compliance with the tax was "very good".
 The $58,600 collected from businesses that owed taxes during the audit period represents about one-tenth of one percent of the over $52 million brought in by the tax in FY11-12.

 External auditors made five recommendations to improve the City's process for lien collections and the foreclosure process, including a recommendation to consolidate fragmented operations for greater efficiency and effectiveness.

 External consultant report concerning the "return on investment" of certain tax collection positions; how much they cost vs. how much they collect.
 The report found that the Bureau's added positions generated four times more revenue than they cost.

 A study concerning the cost of "special events" on public streets such as parades, marches and marathons.
 Although the permitting process is sound, charging flat fees for permits is outdated; the City subsidizes 95% of the costs of special events.